lhufnagel/sem_pipe/README.md

     * `nElInlet` the number of elements in the inlet plane
     * `sigma_max` The maximal eddy size, i.e. max(k^1.5/eps).
 Can be taken from above Matlab script
     * `u0` The bulk mean velocity
-    * `Vb`, `z_inlet`, and `sigma_factor` are being calculated in `usrdat()`.
-They are the volume of the convective box/cylinder, a nondimensionalizing factor for the eddy lengthscales and the `z` coordinate of the inlet plane respectively.
+    * `Vb` and `z_inlet` are being calculated in `usrdat()`.
+They are the volume of the convective box/cylinder and the `z` coordinate of the inlet plane respectively.
+Futher, the wall distance (or here pipe radius `ybmax`) is required to bound eddy sizes.

-As of now, the SEM is only implemented to generate a turbulent signal in z-positive direction.
-It should however be straightforward to change the relevant code (x-positive was before [commit c820c3](../../commit/c820c3d9f9ae82491efa70bcbb80dae23970e9b5) ).
-The first elements in the `pipe.rea` should be the face, at which the SEM inflow is placed.
-This enables us to precompute eddy-size once for the whole simulation (using linear interpolation from `sem_input.txt`) instead of calculate the eddy-size at each time step.
-An unoptmized version without this limitation shoud be in [commit aaa095](../../commit/aaa095)
+As of now, the DFSEM is only implemented to generate a turbulent signal in z-positive direction.
+It should however be straightforward to change the relevant code (x-positive SEM was before [commit c820c3](../../commit/c820c3d9f9ae82491efa70bcbb80dae23970e9b5) ).
+The first elements in the mesh need to be the face, at which the DFSEM inflow is placed.
+This enables us to precompute eddy-size once for the whole simulation (using linear interpolation from `sem_input.txt`) instead of recomputing the eddy-sizes at each time step.
+An unoptmized version without this limitation is found in [commit aaa095](../../commit/aaa095)

 ## Workflow
 * Create a cartesian pipe-mesh with positive z as downstream-direction.
 Typically, the mesh generator [pipeMeshNek by Jacopo](https://bitbucket.org/jacopo-canton/pipemeshnek) was used